yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Preloaded fonts get slightly lower priority than late-discovered fonts, to prevent them contending with render blocking resources.

-The purpose of these heuristics is to try to estimate the developer's intent from various existing signals: the location of the resource on the page, whether it is a blocking resource, etc.
+The purpose of these heuristics is to try to infer the developer's intent from various existing signals: the location of the resource on the page, whether it is a blocking resource, etc.
 However, that approach has its limits, and it's hard for the developer